PJ-Oscheh/Indexer/README.md

 **Version: 1.20.1**

 [JSoup](https://jsoup.org/) is a wonderful library that assists in parsing HTML content.
-It's primary use case in this program is to ease the process of iterating through HTML elements and to pick out links and headers.
+Its primary use case in this program is to ease the process of iterating through HTML elements and to pick out links and headers.
 It also provides an implementation for connecting to a URL and downloading its contents with a supplied user agent.